Bogdan Racovițan

 Bogdan Racovițan ([boɡˈdan rakoviˈtsan]; 6 June 2000) is a professional footballer who plays as a centre-back for Ekstraklasa club Raków Częstochowa.
-Born in France, he represents Romania at under-21 international level.
+Born in France, he represents the Romania national team.

 Club career

+Dijon

 Born in France, Racovițan served as captain for Dijon's youth sides and its reserves team.
 With the latter, he totalled 23 games and two goals in the Championnat National 3 between 2019 and 2021.

+Botoșani

-In February 2021, aged 20, Racovițan signed for FC Botoșani in Romania.
-He recorded his debut for the team on 6 May, in a 1–3 Liga I home loss to FCSB.
-On 23 October, he netted his first league goal in a 1–1 draw at CS Mioveni.
+In February 2021, aged 20, Racovițan signed for Botoșani in Romania.
+He recorded his debut for the team on 6 May, in a 3–1 Liga I home loss to FCSB.
+On 23 October, he netted his first league goal in a 1–1 draw at Mioveni.

+Raków Częstochowa

-On 27 January 2022, he moved to Polish Ekstraklasa runner-ups Raków Częstochowa on a three-and-a-half-year deal.
+On 27 January 2022, he moved to Polish side Raków Częstochowa on a three-and-a-half-year deal.
+In the 2022–23 season, he won the Ekstraklasa title.

+On 3 August 2024, Racovițan suffered an ACL rupture in a 0–1 away win over GKS Katowice, ruling him out for the rest of the 2024–25 season.

+International career

+He participated with the Romania U21 team in the 2023 UEFA European Under-21 Championship, where he started all three group stage matches.

+In September 2023, Racovițan received his first call-up to the Romania senior national team by head coach Edward Iordănescu, for two UEFA Euro 2024 qualifying matches against Israel and Kosovo.
+He made his debut on 22 March 2024, coming on as a substitute in a 1–1 friendly draw against Northern Ireland.

+In June 2024, he made Romania's final squad for UEFA Euro 2024.
+He made two appearances during the tournament, in a 3–0 group stage win over Ukraine and a 0–3 loss to the Netherlands in the round of 16, both as a substitute.

 Personal life

 Racovițan was born in Dijon to a French mother and Romanian father from Oradea.
-He stated that he dreams of representing the Romania national team.
+He stated that he dreamed of representing the Romania national team.